 Filling for Sweet Fried Dumplings: The primary ingredients are coconut, chopped toasted peanuts, toasted sesame seeds, and sugar.
 Typically, Mama Lin uses sweetened coconut flakes, the kind that you see in the baking section of a supermarket.
 Because the coconut is already sweetened, you don’t need much additional sugar.
 The top photo of the filling uses sweetened coconut, and the second uses unsweetened coconut.
 Notice that I had to add more sugar to the filling below.
 Once cooked, the dumplings that contain more granulated sugar will have a grittier texture, which you might prefer.

 Also note that sweetened coconut flakes tend to be more moist.
 As a result, the filling won’t puncture the dumpling skin as much when you seal the dumplings.

 Pleating the Sweet Fried Dumplings: I typically use water to seal the dumplings.
 However, you can use egg whites as well, but it will probably be more messy.
-You can peat the dumplings like I have done in the photos above.
+You can pleat the dumplings like I have done in the photos above.
 Alternatively, you can simply fold the dumplings in half and skip the pleating.
-Although the dumplings won’t look as fancy, the edge of dumplings, once fried, will be crunchier.
+Although the dumplings won’t look as fancy, the edge of dumpling will be crunchier once fried.